RMDLO/trackdlo/README.md

 * [Scipy](https://scipy.org/install/) (Our version: 1.23.3)

 ## Other Requirements
-* [librealsense](https://github.com/IntelRealSense/librealsense) and [realsense-ros](https://github.com/IntelRealSense/realsense-ros/tree/ros1-legacy) (for testing with RGB-D camera stream)
+* [librealsense](https://github.com/IntelRealSense/librealsense) and [realsense-ros](https://github.com/IntelRealSense/realsense-ros/tree/ros1-legacy) (for testing with the Realsense D435 camera and the corresponding camera configuration file we provided)

 ## Usage